 Consider how the courses you've already taken match up with your candidate majors.
 Print an Academic Planner [pdf] and sketch out what your next few semesters might look like if you went ahead with a particular major.

-You can also plan specific actions you'll take to accomplish your goals.
+You can also plan some specific actions.
 With this major, what actions make sense after the junior year?
 What do you want to be doing in the months after graduation, and what actions can you take now to make sure that happens?

 Review Your Decision